What Should INFJs Do When Their Crushes Find Them Threatening?

 This boggles my mind because nothing could be further from the truth.
 INFJs are full of compassion and empathy.
 We give generously—sometimes too generously—and we go all in when we fall in love.

 It seems the main reason some people find INFJs threatening is because they think we see too much.
 INFJs have a gift for reading people.
-Our readings aren’t always completely accurate, but we do tend to see more than most.
+Our readings aren’t always completely accurate, but we do tend to see more than others.

 In particular, we look past façades and masks and prefer to see people at their core—at the soul level.